ceilican/MantisWiki/Windows-10-testing.md

 * Miner: Genoil's Ethereum AMD+NVIDIA GPU Miner v1.1.7 (Windows) - Used via OpenCL.
 * Mantis client:
-   * Setup private chain on Mantis client.
+   * Setup private chain on Mantis client, with only the Mantis client.
    * Imported account for use as coinbase.

 #### Result

-Several blocks were mined, which were included in the blockchain and were reported in Mist.
+Several blocks were mined (with and without transactions), which were included in the blockchain and were reported in Mist.